erlzhang/erl.im/_posts/2018-08-25-kindlepush-en.md

 ### Pipeline

 The items extracted will be put into pipelines for further processing.
 What we usually do is storing them with database.
-However, we can just write them into `markdown` pages here for making an ebook according to the specification of the *Gitbok*. *What we get here is with markup of `HTML`, which can be parsed correctly in a `markdown` file.*
+However, we can just write them into `markdown` pages here for making an e-book according to the specification of the *Gitbook*. *What we get here is with markup of `HTML`, which can be parsed correctly in a `markdown` file.*

 ```python
 class KindlePipeline(object):